 13. Are any or all of registrant's securities listed on a Stock Exchange?

-Yes
+Yes No YAC INIO

-If yes, state the name of such stock exchange and the classes of securities listed therein:

-Philippine Stock Exchange - Common Shares
+If yes, state the name of such stock exchange and the classes of securities listed therein: Philippine Stock Exchange - Common Shares

-disclosures, including fina and are disseminated so The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate isclosures, including financial reports.
+The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate disclosures, including financial reports.
 All data contained herein are prepared and submitted by the disclosing party to the Exchange, and are disseminated solely for purposes of information.
-Any questions on the data contained herein should be addressed directly to be Corporate Information Officer of the disclosing party.
+Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.

-APC Group, Inc.
+APC Group, Inc. APC

-APC

 PSE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules

 Date of Stockholders' Meeting Sep 27, 2018

 Type (Annual or Special) Annual

 Time 3:00PM

 Venue Meeting Room 10, SMX Convention Center,, Seashell Lane, Mall of Asia Complex, Pasay City

 Record Date Aug 28, 2018

-Inclusive Dates of Closi ng of Stock Transfer Books
+Inclusive Dates of Closing of Stock Transfer Books

-Start Date N/A

-End date N/A
+Start Date N/A End date N/A

-Other Relevant Informa ation
+Other Relevant Information

-Please see attached in Please see attached information statement.
+Please see attached information statement.

 Filed on behalf by:

-Name JACKSON ONGSIP

-President and CEO
+Name JACKSON ONGSIP Designation President and CEO